 During my time as a British Academy Postdoctoral Fellowship at the University of Cambridge (2004-2007), I had the great pleasure of being a contemporary of Rory Rapple, who, at the time, was turning his PhD thesis into a book for Cambridge University Press.
 Martial Power and Elizabethan Political Culture: Military Men in England and Ireland, 1558-1594 (CUP, 2008) is a tour de force in historiographical analysis of early modern military men.
 My analysis of Stukeley – both in this blog and in my more detailed analysis of Stukeley in my forthcoming book (on representations of Portugal and Spain on the early modern English stage) – owes a great debt to Prof. Rapple’s work.

 My more detailed analysis of The Battle of Alcazar, as represented on the English stage, is reversed for my forthcoming book, Portugal and Spain on the English Stage, c.1580-1700.
-The manuscript is in preparation and will consider the following plays:
+The manuscript will be completed in 2019, in which I will consider the following plays:

 We are preparing to gather case studies and data on the experiences and concerns of British expats currently living in Portugal and Spain, in the aftermath of the UK’s decision to leave the European Union.
 We intend to evaluate the impact the continued uncertainty is having on these communities, in the lead up to the expected triggering of Article 50 of the Lisbon Treaty by the end of March 2017.